vkg26/agentic-frameworks/README.md

 ## Overview

 This repository explores modern agentic frameworks with a focus on [Autogen AgentChat](https://microsoft.github.io/autogen/), the OpenAI Agents SDK, and OpenAI's Swarm toolkit.
-After the recent refactor the examples have been reorganized into self-contained demos that make it easier to compare frameworks, reuse components, and experiment with different coordination patterns.
+After the recent refactor the examples have been reorganized into self-contained demos grouped by framework under `src/autogen/`, `src/agents_sdk/`, and `src/swarm/`, making it easier to compare approaches, reuse components, and experiment with different coordination patterns.

 Each demo highlights a specific capability—tool use, human-in-the-loop handoffs, routing, or Azure-hosted agents—so you can quickly try ideas and extend them for your own projects.